LeKarimDerradji/bare-os/README.md

 The `#[panic_handler]` attribute defines the function that the compiler should invoke when a panic occurs.

 The `PanicInfo` parameter contains the file path and the line where the panic occurs.
-This function should never return, so we mark it as a diverging function, with the symbol `!`
+This function should never return, so we mark it as a diverging function, with the symbol `!`.

 ### Disabling Unwinding

 Now we have to disable unwinding, in Rust it is used to run the destructors of all live stack variables in case of a panic.
 But it requires OS specific libraries to function, so we need to disable it.

-The best way to do that, is to edit `Cargo.toml`
+The best way to do that, is to edit `Cargo.toml`.

 ```rust
 // In Cargo.toml